 PMS and Menstrual Problems

-The phytoestrogens in licorice have a mild estrogenic effect, making the herb potentially useful in easing certain symptoms of PMS (premenstrual syndrome), such as irritability, bloating and breast tenderness.
+The phytoestrogens in licorice have a mild estrogenic effect, which can have a very positive effect on women’s health, making this herb potentially useful in easing certain symptoms of PMS (premenstrual syndrome), such as irritability, bloating and breast tenderness.
 Although the glycyrrhizin in licorice actually inhibits the effect of the body’s own estrogens, the mild estrogenic effect produced by licorice’s phytoestrogens manages to override this inhibiting action.

 Recommended Use: For maintenance, take 3 droppers (approximately one-third full) daily.
 Can be taken with or without food, but is recommended to separate one-half hour from medications.
 If pregnant or under a doctor’s care, please consult your doctor before using.